dailypips/suninf.github.com/_posts/2013-12-9-value-in-chrome.md

   DISALLOW_COPY_AND_ASSIGN(BinaryValue);
 };
+{% endhighlight %}

+## DictionaryValue
-// DictionaryValue provides a key-value dictionary with (optional)
-// "path" parsing for recursive access; see the comment at the top
+DictionaryValue provides a key-value dictionary with (optional) "path" parsing for recursive access; see the comment at the top of the file.
+Keys are |std::string|s and should be UTF-8 encoded.

+{% highlight c++ %}
-// of the file.
-Keys are |std::string|s and should be UTF-8 encoded. class BASE_EXPORT DictionaryValue : public Value {
+class BASE_EXPORT DictionaryValue : public Value {
 public:
   DictionaryValue();